recap-conf/2024_cap-beyond-day-one/_instructions.md

 ## OpenTelemetry

 Go to the Cloud Logging dashboard.
 You will find the link as well as user and password information in the credentials of the cloud logging instance.
 (In SAP BTP Cockpit, go to your deployed app "XXX-bs-bupa-srv-otel", click on Service Bindings, select the Cloud Logging instance, and press Show sensitive data.)

+go to bs-srv-otel
+open in new tab
+click on dashboard ui
+System Env bottom left
+service bindings
+service "cloud-logging", unfold credentials, click on value for dashboards-username, copy, paste, same for dashboards-password

+in cloud logging, confirm "global"

 Open the launchpad (In SAP BTP Cockpit, go to your deployed app "XXX-bs-app-otel", and open the application route in a new tab.), go to app Manage Orders, and press Create.
 Enter an order number, select a shipping address (The value help for the shipping address is populated by fetching data from the CAP Node.js app "bupa".), and press Create.